-The property is identified as being located in Landslip areas A and B and therefore the proposal has a full geotech report accompanying this application.
+The property is identified as being located in Landslip area B and therefore the proposal has a full geotech report accompanying this application.
 The report states the proposal does not propose any risk to the geotech assessment for the area.